disciple-dev/install-zig-macOS/README.md

 1. ### Download

-    Head on over to the Zig [download page](https://ziglang.org/download/) and downloadt the appropriate file.
+    Head on over to the Zig [download page](https://ziglang.org/download/) and download the appropriate file.
 If you're on an M-series processor, that is the `aarch64`, otherise `x86_64`.

 1. ### Extract